fluid-project/handbook.floeproject.org/src/documents/Techniques.md

 Open formats are typically published freely and don't require software developers or users to pay licensing royalties to use them in a variety of applications.
 As a result, open formats make it easier for content to be used and exchanged freely within different operating systems, applications, and software tools.

 Open formats can help to make learning content more inclusive by allowing users to choose the applications and tools that suit them best.
-With open formats, users can transform, convert, or style the content in ways that are most appropriate for individual needs and learning styles.
+With open formats, users can transform, convert, or style the content in ways that are most appropriate for individual needs and learning preferences.
 In contrast, proprietary formats often restrict the user's ability to convert content and produce alternative renderings, which can be a substantial accessibility barrier.
 Assistive technologies typically also have enhanced support for open formats—for example, content created using Web-based formats is typically more accessible than proprietary tools like Adobe's Flash.

 Prominent open formats include HTML and CSS for Web-based content, as well as OpenOffice's Open Document Format (ODF) for word processing, spreadsheets, and presentations.
 By nature of being broadly supported across many platforms, open formats help avoid the risk of vendor lock-in, incompatibilities, and the upgrade expenses familiar with propriety formats.
 Additionally, they tend to be more future-proof, ensuring that content will have a greater longevity and compatibility now and into the future.